CameronNorton-21/STIG-Lab-Project/README.md

 Simulated aspects of the Risk Management Framework (RMF) process by implementing security controls, validating compliance, and documenting findings through structured evidence.

+Created and managed a STIG checklist within STIG Viewer to track, assess, and validate compliance status for each control.

+This lab focused on locally enforceable STIG controls applicable to standalone Windows systems, excluding domain-dependent configurations.

 ---

 ## Objectives
 - Apply STIG-based security controls to a Windows system
 - Identify non-compliant configurations